liisamalm/todo-application/README.md

 Clone the repository git clone https://github.com/liisamalm/todo-application

-Install modules by running npm install in the angular folder.
+Install modules by running npm install in the angular folder (todoApp).

 Run mvn spring-boot:run in the todotodo folder.

 Run ng serve in the todoApp folder.
 Navigate to http://localhost:4200/main.

-Still in progress...latest in develop branch